RaghavPala/Group-06/README.md

 **macOS** (requires macOS within the last 3 major releases, ≥4 GB RAM)
 - Official: download the Apple Silicon or Intel `.dmg` from <https://www.docker.com/products/docker-desktop/>, drag Docker to Applications, launch it once, accept the terms.
 - Unofficial shortcut: `brew install --cask docker-desktop` also works (community cask; installs the same app).
-- Docker Desktop is free for personal, education, and small-business use (<250 employees and <$10M revenue); otherwise a paid subscription is required.

 **Windows 10/11** (64-bit, 8 GB RAM, hardware virtualization enabled in BIOS/UEFI; Win 10 22H2 build 19045+ or Win 11 23H2 build 22631+)
 - Install Docker Desktop from <https://www.docker.com/products/docker-desktop/>.
 - Default backend is WSL 2 (installer will enable it; reboot may be required).
 Hyper-V backend also supported if preferred.
 - Launch Docker Desktop once before using `docker` from PowerShell / terminal.
-- Same licensing terms as macOS above.

 **Linux**